conorriches/website/content/blog/review-anavi-led.md

 The [software and documentation](https://github.com/AnaviTechnology/anavi-docs/blob/master/anavi-light-controller/anavi-light-controller.md) is gold-standard, and I found it really easy to get going with.
 The [article on how to flash your own firmware](https://www.anavi.org/article/220/) was great for me, and it worked perfectly.
 This in many ways justifies the slightly higher price point - it feels very much like "after sales support" having such a wealth of documentation and examples that are written in Arduino code, so for your average maker it's a breeze, and pleasure to use.
 Big props to Anavi for doing this so well.

 ## Summary
-A really cool board, embodying everything that is great about open source hardware and software, clearly made with care and done really well.
+An interesting board, embodying everything that is great about open source hardware and software, clearly made with care and done really well.
 A touch expensive and maybe missing a few features like breakout GPIO pins but it's a great place to start and great to support indie makers and open source hardware.
 I can really see myself hacking the existing designs to make my own version, further showing the joys of open source hardware.

+### Update
+It didn't last long.
+Very quickly I found odd behaviour crept in, likely from the ESP8266 which isn't specific to this product.
+Sadly now it's e-waste and for the money it is disappointing so I've adjusted the rating to three stars.